iiasa/Condor_run_R/configuring.md

 Number of hardware threads to reserve for each job.
 The default value is good for jobs that are single-threaded, or mostly so.
 When your job involves significant multiprocessing, set this value to an estimate of the average number of in-use threads.
 The `.log` file of a job will record the average hardware thread usage when it completes.

-Note that the "CPUS" naming is Condor speak for hardware threads.
+The "CPUS" naming is Condor speak for hardware threads.
 In normal parlance, a CPU can contain multiple processing cores, with each core potentially able to run multiple hardware threads, typially two per core.
 It is those hardware threads—each able to support and independent parallel execution context—that this setting and the statistic in the `.log` file refers to.

+Note that your jobs will get scheduled only in "slots" of execute hosts that have suffient "CPUS" to satisfy your request.
+To see how many "CPUS" your cluster has available issue [`condor_status -avail -state`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_status.html).

 ### REQUEST_DISK
 Default value: `1000000`